Blog

 AGE stands for Advanced Glycation End Product.
 As the name suggests, AGEs are the end result of heating proteins or fats together with sugars, causing them to become ‘glycated’.
 Glycation End Products are formed through the Maillard Reaction.[1]

 AGEs As Metabolic Furnace By-Products.
-We come across AGEs in everyday life when food is browned during heating, processing and cooking.
-In the body, AGEs can occur as a result of heat and cellular oxidation, which promotes the “browning” and glycation of cellular components, substrates and nutrients.
+We come across AGEs in everyday life when food is browned during heating, processing, and cooking.
+In the body, AGEs can occur due to heat and cellular oxidation, which promotes the “browning” and glycation of cellular components, substrates, and nutrients.
 In this way, energy metabolism and many other cellular activities can be viewed as a type of slow cooking process that can cause cellular proteins to become “overdone”.
 Under ordinary conditions, cellular respiration and mitochondrial oxidation are tightly regulated in order to prevent excessive glycation and other processes from becoming dysfunctional.
 Precursor by-products to AGEs are able to convert back into their basic substrates, which serves to prevent the formation of AGEs.

 AGE Receptors and Inflammation.
 Receptors for AGEs stimulate the immune system when activated[2] in order to promote their removal.
 There are nine or more types of AGE receptors, most of which signal for AGE degradation and clearance.
 One of these receptor types, RAGE, has been shown to increase cellular oxidative stress and inflammation, promoting many of the deleterious effects associated with tissue AGE accumulation.